Yorkshire Training Centre International

 - Romania - Bucharest.

-Culture and TA - EATA webinar on 30th Jan 2023 - - pdf of Dave and Uta’s presentation.
+Culture and TA - EATA webinar - - pdf of Dave and Uta’s presentation.

 TA training for professional and personal development which can lead to internationally recognised qualification as a TA psychotherapist, or TA coach for those who complete the training process.